Portrait Artist Robert Maniscalco

 Everyone I paint will die.
 And everyone I paint will, in a sense, live forever.
 A portrait tells the story of our legacy, well after we are gone.
 In time, your portrait will be more you than you.

-Now, listen to the floating head and click the form below ↓ (or click “info” on upper right of video, above) to book a video Conference.
-For only $50, Robert will create and send you a handmade quick Pre Sketch, along with his Ultimate Guide to Building Your Legacy PDF, which has important information about what you need to know to insure you, your family, your business or organization’s legacy continues long after we’re gone.
+Now, listen to the floating head and click the blue button below ↓ to book a video Conference.
+For $50, now only $5 you get the conference with Robert, along with his Ultimate Guide to Building Your Legacy PDF, which has everything you need to know about ensuring that you, your family, your business or organization’s legacy continues long after we’re gone.
 Take the first step to becoming intentional about your legacy today.↓↓

 A portrait is the most eloquent way to recognize those who have achieved a high level of excellence and/or esteem in their lives.
 It’s not an ego trip because it is an expression of one’s relationship with others.